Physical Therapy | Advanced Certifications

 - Coordinating eye and head movements.

-Ann, Carly, and Ryan have taken continuing education courses in vestibular conditions, and will begin your appointment with an assessment to collect medical history and use different measures to identify the type and severity of symptoms.
+Ryan P. and Brandon have taken continuing education courses in vestibular conditions, and will begin your appointment with an assessment to collect medical history and use different measures to identify the type and severity of symptoms.
 They will then generate a list of problems to treat, short and long-term goals to accomplish, and a patient-specific exercise program aimed to eliminate or significantly reduce vestibular disorder symptoms.